kumar-shashank/online-grocery-shopping/README.md

 # Description of the various folders
-/online_grocery_shopping : Contains the source code of the website /online_grocery_shopping/images : Contains various images and icon vectors used as resources in the website /online_grocery_shopping/css : Contains various fonts(.ttf files) used in the website
+/online_grocery_shopping : Contains the source code of the website /online_grocery_shopping/images : Contains various images and icon vectors used as resources in the website /online_grocery_shopping/css : Contains various fonts(.css files) used in the website